 Why Canyon Heights Academy?

 The CHA Early Montessori toddler classroom is an environment of children working together in harmony and peace.
 The atmosphere is positive, supportive and non-competitive.
-Our program for 18-36 month olds is neither a babysitting service nor a play school.
+Our program for children ages 18-36 months is different from a play-based program, babysitting service or a daycare center.
 Rather, it is authentically Montessori, designed to take advantage of a child’s sensitive years when he/she can absorb information from our very rich, beautiful environment.

 We take advantage of the toddler’s sensitive periods for order and build on that interest to establish good habits that last a lifetime; the toddler is able to absorb language from our rich environment and learns to express his needs; The Toddler is eager to learn to take care of her/himself, to become independent and is guided to learn how to do things without help.

 In addition to incorporating the Montessori principles, we introduce children to:

 Six core virtues that appear in all cultures create happy and healthy “mindedness”:

 - Wisdom and Knowledge: creativity, curiosity, open-mindedness, love of learning, perspective

 - Justice: citizenship, fairness, leadership

 - Temperance: forgiveness and mercy, humility and modesty